CSaunders41/aimBot/TROUBLESHOOTING.md

 - Increase delay if clicks are happening too quickly after aim
 - Decrease delay if there's too much pause between aim and click
 - Default 50ms works well for most setups

+### Issue: Plugin crashes with null reference errors
+**Fixed**: Plugin now includes comprehensive error handling:
+- No more crashes from "Object reference not set to an instance of an object"
+- Plugin will log errors and continue running instead of stopping
+- Look for error messages in logs to identify specific issues
+- Plugin automatically resets its state when errors occur

+### Issue: Plugin stops working after an error
+**Fixed**: Plugin now recovers from errors automatically:
+- Aiming state is reset when errors occur
+- Mouse state is reset to prevent getting stuck
+- Plugin continues to function after encountering problems
+- Check logs for error details if issues persist

 ## Debug Log Examples